 Nutrition

-Cherry Delight Recipe …It’s what’s for a Christmas Dessert.
+Cherry Delight Recipe …It’s what’s for Dessert.

 We called it 4-layer chocolate pie.
 The pecan flour crust was one layer; cream cheese/powdered sugar blend was second; with chocolate fudge pudding, next, topped Cool Whip!
 Most requested dessert I make.
 I’ve tried to go with homemade pudding and whipped cream, but everyone prefers the original….but, adding a layer of cherry pie filling, topped with Cool Whip sounds wonderfully over-the-top wicked!
 May need to drop the powdered sugar.